/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Coniferous forests of the Troödos Mountains

-We shall next visit the tiny painted church of Ayios Nikolaos Galatarias, which is graced with magnificent 16th-century wall paintings.
+We next visit the tiny painted church of Agios Nikolaos Galatarias, which is graced with magnificent 16th-century wall paintings.
 These include scenes of the Virgin Praying in the Orans position (otherwise known as the ‘Platytera’ scene), a unique version of The Communion of the Apostles, six officiating prelates in ‘polystavria phelonia’, converging in groups of three towards the centre (Cyril, Epiphanios, Khrysostomos, Basilios, Gregorios, Spyridon), The Three Youths in the Fiery Furnace, The Sacrifice of Isaac, The Annunciation, The Hospitality of Abraham, as well as images of St Stephen, St Athanasios, the Archangel Michael, St Paul, St Peter, St Nicholas and St Andrew.

-We shall enjoy lunch in the village of Salamiou, located in the so-called “Wine District” of the upper Limassol and Paphos vineyard areas, between the Dhiarizos and Xeros Potamos valleys.
+We enjoy lunch in the village of Salamiou, located in the so-called “Wine District” of the upper Limassol and Paphos vineyard areas, between the Dhiarizos and Xeros Potamos valleys.
 The region also cultivates olive, almond, citrus and fruit trees including apple, peach, apricot and pear trees.

-Day 8: Thursday 10 October, Kalopanayiotis: Solea Valley
+Day 6: Tuesday 13 October, Kalopanayiotis: Solea Valley

 • Agios Ioannis Lampadistis & Byzantine Museum (UNESCO World Heritage Site)